sethshoultes/cyoa-interactive-story-builder/README.md

 # AdventureBuilder

-AdventureBuildr is an online platform powered by WordPress and an the CYOA Interactive Story Builder plugin, which allows website users to easily create, share, and play text-based adventure games.
-It provides a user-friendly interface where you can design your own interactive stories, complete with characters, items, and various outcomes based on the choices made by the players.
+[AdventureBuildr](https://adventurebuildr.com/?utm_source=github&utm_medium=wiki&utm_campaign=github_wiki_links&utm_id=github_wiki) is an online platform powered by [WordPress](https://wordpress.org/?utm_source=github&utm_medium=wiki&utm_campaign=github_wiki_links&utm_id=github_wiki) and the CYOA Interactive Story Builder plugin.
+The AdventureBuildr website was created to showcase the power of CYOA Interactive Story Builder, which allows website users to easily create, share, and play text-based adventure games.
+It provides a user-friendly interface where you can design your own [interactive stories](https://adventurebuildr.com/creating-a-branching-storyline/?utm_source=github&utm_medium=wiki&utm_campaign=github_wiki_links&utm_id=github_wiki), complete with characters, items, and various outcomes based on the choices made by the players.
 It's a great tool for creative individuals who want to engage their audience with fun and interactive storytelling.

+AdventureBuildr can be used in a variety of ways!
+Here are some more examples:

+1. Creative Writing: If you're a writer, you can use AdventureBuildr to draft an interactive version of your story, allowing your readers to make choices and explore different paths within your narrative.

+2. Game Development: If you're a game developer, you can use AdventureBuildr to prototype and test the narrative structure of your game before investing time and resources into full-scale development.

+3. Interactive Fiction: If you're a fan of choose-your-own-adventure books or interactive fiction, you can use AdventureBuildr to create your own stories and share them with the community.

+4. Training and Simulations: AdventureBuildr can be used to create interactive training modules for businesses or organizations.
+For example, a customer service training game where employees navigate through different scenarios and learn how to handle various customer interactions.

+5. Personal Projects: You can also use AdventureBuildr for personal projects, like creating an interactive birthday card or a fun adventure for your friends to play at a party.
+The possibilities are endless!

 ## CYOA Interactive Story Builder

 A WordPress plugin that allows you to create interactive, [choose-your-own-adventure-style stories](https://adventurebuildr.com/choose-an-adventure-stories/?utm_source=github&utm_medium=wiki&utm_campaign=github_wiki_links&utm_id=github_wiki) directly on your WordPress site.
 Engage your readers by letting them decide the course of the story, making for a unique and personalized reading experience.

+Let's say you're a teacher and you want to create an engaging learning experience for your students.
+You can use AdventureBuildr to develop an educational text-based adventure game where students must solve puzzles related to your subject matter, like history or science, in order to progress through the story.

+You can design a historical adventure where students take on the role of a detective solving mysteries in different time periods.
+They would need to make choices that impact the storyline, gather clues, and interact with historical figures.
+Correct decisions will help them unlock new levels and learn more about the era they're exploring.
+You can then share the game with your students, who can play it on their own devices and enjoy learning in a fun, interactive way.

 ## Features